jaylaw81/voice-recog/README.md

 ## Configuration

-To configure your scraper, edit the config.json
+To configure your scraper, create a `./config.json`

 `sitemap`
 contains the path to your sitemap.xml file